ibm-cloud-docs/vpc/block_storage_vpc_faq.md

 When you're provisioning from the CLI, you must specify the volume profile as `sdp` in your `volume-create` command.
 No extra options are needed.
 For more information, see [creating {{site.data.keyword.block_storage_is_short}} volumes from the CLI](/docs/vpc?topic=vpc-creating-block-storage&interface=cli#creating-block-storage-cli).{: cli}

-When you're provising with the VPC API, you must specify the volume profile as `sdp` in the `POST /instances` or `POST /volumes` requests.
+When you're provisioning with the VPC API, you must specify the volume profile as `sdp` in the `POST /instances` or `POST /volumes` requests.
 No extra options are needed.
 For more information, see the [Creating {{site.data.keyword.block_storage_is_short}} volumes with the API](/docs/vpc?topic=vpc-creating-block-storage&interface=api#creating-block-storage-api).{: api}

 When you're provisioning with Terraform, use the `ibm_is_volume` resource and specify the `sdp` profile.
 For more information, see [Creating stand-alone Block Storage for VPC volumes with Terraform](/docs/vpc?topic=vpc-creating-block-storage&interface=terraform#creating-vol-terraform).{: terraform}